INTO-CPS-Association/DTaaS/docs/user/servers/lib/LIB-MS.md

 # Library Microservice

+:fontawesome-solid-circle-info: **The library microservice provides an API interface to reusable assets library.
+This is only for expert users who need to integrate the DTaaS with their own IT systems.
+Regular users can safely skip this page.**

 The lib microservice is responsible for handling and serving the contents of library assets of the DTaaS platform.
 It provides API endpoints for clients to query, and fetch these assets.

 This document provides instructions for using the library microservice.

-Please see [assets](/user/servers/lib/assets.md) for a suggested storage conventions of your library assets.
+Please see [assets](assets.md) for a suggested storage conventions of your library assets.

 Once the assets are stored in the library, you can access the server's endpoint by typing in the following URL: `http://foo.com/lib`.